The Moon Represents My Heart: Cultural and societal impact

 Prior to the emergence of Teng's music, such romantic songs had been virtually nonexistent in China for many years as they were considered "bourgeois and decadent".
 Shelley Rigger, writing in The Tiger Leading the Dragon: How Taiwan Propelled China's Economic Rise, highlighted that while her popularity was growing across the Chinese-speaking world, the leaders of the People's Republic of China (PRC) were attempting to suppress her music.
 However, Teng's songs remained irresistible; by the end of the 1970s, it was said that "Deng [Xiaoping] the leader ruled by day, but Deng the singer [Teresa Teng] ruled by night".

 Teng's widespread popularity was recognized for paving the way for an influx of Taiwanese music into the PRC, so much so that it was referred to as a "counter invasion".
 Lauren Gorfinkel, writing in Chinese Television and National Identity Construction, wrote how Teng subsequently became a symbol of unity in Greater China as well as China's opening up and reforms.
 As film director Jia Zhangke later said, "'The Moon Represents My Heart' [was] something completely new.
 So people of my generation were suddenly infected with this very personal, individual world.
 Before that, everything was collective...".

+The song was played at the entrance of the state dinner of the 2026 state visit by Xi Jinping to the United States.